Pseudoholomorphic quilts and Khovanov homology: Results on symplectic Khovanov homology

 \bpr If $(M,\psi)$ is Stein, $C\subset M$ has codimension at least two and each one of $L_0,L_1,C$ is exact, proper and allowable then the conclusion of Theorem \ref{trithmWW} holds. \epr

-\bp Properness implies that intersection in $(L,C^{t},C,L')$ is compact.
-In \cite[Lemma 3.3.2]{RR1} it was shown that for any two allowable Lagrangian submanifolds $\L_{0},\L_{1})$ of a Stein manifold $(M,\psi)$, any \pse curve with boundary on $\L_{0}\cup \L_{1}$ lies in $M_{\psi\leq C}$ where $C$ is the maximum of $\psi$ on $\L_{0}\cap \L_{1}$.
-This implies that the moduli spaces of \pse quilts used in the proof of \ref{trithmWW} are compact in our case.
+\bp Properness implies that the intersection in $(L,C^{t},C,L')$ (i.e. $L\times C \cap C^{t}\times L'$) is compact.
+In \cite[Lemma 3.3.2]{RR1} it was shown that for any two allowable Lagrangian submanifolds $\L_{0},\L_{1}$ of a Stein manifold $(M,\psi)$, any \pse curve with boundary on $\L_{0}\cup \L_{1}$ lies in $M_{\psi\leq C}$ where $C$ is the maximum of $\psi$ on $\L_{0}\cap \L_{1}$.
+This implies that the moduli spaces of \pse quilts used in the statement and proof of Theorem \ref{trithmWW} are compact in our case.
 The high Maslov index assumption in \ref{trithmWW} is to rule out bubbling; in our case bubbling is ruled out by exactness of the Lagrangians.

 \ep

 At the \aifty level one has the following exact triangle in $\DGF(M)$.

 Here $\DGF(M)$ is the generalized Fukaya category of a Stein manifold as described in \cite[Section 4.3]{RR1}.
 The objects of $\DGF(M)$ are proper exact allowable generalized Lagrangian submanifolds of $M$.
 This category is somewhat similar to wrapped Fukaya category \cite{AbSeidel}.
 The difference is that in the wrapped Fukaya category one uses the Reeb Flow instead of the Liouville flow and also one takes the direct limit of the Floer chain complexes of the images of the Lagrangian submanifolds under this flow.
 In our case the more restrictive properness assumption frees us from taking direct sums.